andsens/docopt.sh/README.rst

 All usecases_ from the original docopt are used to validate correctness.
 Per default pytest uses the bash version that is installed on the system to run the tests.

 However, you can specify multiple alternate versions using ``--bash-version <versions>``, where ``<versions>`` is a comma-separated list of bash version of the form ``3.2,4.0,4.1`` etc..
+These versions need to be downloaded and compiled first though, the process has been fully automated with ``get_bash.py``, the scripts downloads, extracts, configures, and compiles the specified bash versions in the ``tests/bash-versions`` folder.
+Use ``--bash-version all`` to test with all the bash versions that are installed.

 .. _pytest: https://pytest.org/